- UCAS Code

 - 01326 213730

-This course is committed to producing the next generation of sports journalists - digitally adept reporters, commentators and feature writers eager to put sport on the front pages and at the top of broadcast news bulletins and websites.
+Start your career as a sports journalist for the modern age – joining the ranks of digitally adept reporters, commentators and feature writers eager to put sport on the front pages and at the top of broadcast news bulletins and websites.

 How the course is taught